The management of civil parking enforcement within the County of Devon by the Council will:

 If you find a vehicle that is parked where there is no restriction, but it is on the pavement then you should leave a pavement parking leaflet on that vehicle.
 You should only do this when you come across a vehicle whilst on your beat, you should not stop whilst on transit to do this.

-If a machine is not working but another machine can be seen from the out of order machine you can enforce the bay.
+If the machine is not working, but cashless parking is available to the customer and yourself, you can enforce the bay.

-If the machine is not working and there is no machine visible from the out of order machine you should not enforce the bay.
+If the machine is not working, and neither is cashless parking, you cannot enforce the bay.

-If the permit expired over seven days ago, issue a PCN.
+If the permit expired over 7 days ago issue a PCN.

-If you are unable to check for a permit on your handheld device only issue if permit expired over seven days ago.
+If you are unable to check for a permit on your handheld device only issue if permit expired over 7 days ago.

 If a permit is displayed but the zone is wrong, then you would use a Code 12.
 If a permit is displayed and the letter is correct but there is something else wrong with the permit, you would use a Code 19.

-When a vehicle displays two residents’ permits you should report both of the permits through the Permit Abuse link on Teams.
+When a vehicle displays two residents permits you should report both permits through the Permit Abuse link on Teams.
 You should only accept the latest permit and ignore the older permit.

-Residents can purchase books of visitors’ permits for people to use whilst visiting them.
+Also, residents may still be in possession of our previous books of visitors permits for people to use whilst visiting them.

 The instructions must be followed to the letter by the driver.
 If there are any errors of the permit it is considered invalid.
 This includes where multiple days or dates are scratched out, where the information has been incorrectly completed or if the permit is heavily damaged and therefore multiple squares have been partially scratched.